The Altar and the Door: Composition

 Musically, The Altar and the Door has more influence from rock as compared to the group's earlier efforts, which had influences from AC and pop.
 The album's sound has been characterized as "flatter, rougher pop/rock" than the band's previous, more polished efforts.
 The album mixes up-tempo, guitar driven songs with "anthemic, arms in the air tracks".
 "What This World Needs" demonstrates influences from rock music while the title track is driven by guitar.
 Tracks such as "The Word is Alive" and "Somewhere in the Middle", the latter driven by piano, have a "huge", anthemic sound.
 Ballads on the album include "Slow Fade" and "I Know You're There".

 Lyrically, The Altar and the Door deals with Christian themes.
 "Slow Fade" deals with how moments of compromise and mistakes can lead to a "downward spiritual spiral"; it urges listeners to make the right choices.
 "East to West" is about forgiveness and the skepticism with which humans accept it.
 "What This World Needs" calls the Christian church out for making Jesus' message confusing by adding things to it; it also looks at the current state of society.
 "Prayer for a Friend" is a "simple" song of intercession.
+The bonus track "White Dove Fly High" was produced in Korean.
+According to The Hankyoreh, it is "Pyongyang's national anthem for reunification".
+The band recorded the song following their April 2007 performance at an arts festival in North Korea.